berry-cs/sinbad/tutorials/python/forex/forex.md

 * Incorporate another data set like [this one](https://raw.githubusercontent.com/datasets/currency-codes/master/data/codes-all.csv) to look up and display currency names instead of just their alphabetic codes.

+* For a given currency, determine the high and low exchange rate against the Euro in the period covered by the historical data.
+How does the current exchange rate compare against the high and low?